pac4j/dropwizard-pac4j/README.md

-To specify instances of `Client`, `Authenticator`, `PasswordEncoder`, `CredentialsExtractor`, `ProfileCreator`, `AuthorizationGenerator`, `Authorizer`, `Matcher`, `CallbackUrlResolver`, `HttpActionAdapter` and `RedirectActionBuilder`, it only necessary to refer to their class name using the `class` key as above and the other properties are set on the instantiated object.
+To specify instances of `Client`, `Authenticator`, `PasswordEncoder`, `CredentialsExtractor`, `ProfileCreator`, `AuthorizationGenerator`, `Authorizer`, `Matcher`, `CallbackUrlResolver`, `HttpActionAdapter` and `RedirectActionBuilder`, it is only necessary to refer to their class name using the `class` key as above and the other properties are set on the instantiated object.